Reviews You Can Rely On

 UV Protection 100%

 The Shady Rays Classic Timber is a breath of fresh air for those on a strict budget.
 These straightforward shades are a lightweight wayfarer with a well-executed style and a price tag that fits the bill.
 We've tested the grey and brown lenses and both frame sizes and love them all.
 The woodgrain patterning on these plastic frames adds a touch of extra intrigue that our testing team appreciates.
-We've also put their "Live Hard Warranty" to the test repeatedly over several years of testing.
+We've also put their warranty to the test several times of testing.
 This great replacement program adds even more value.

 Not finding your color?
-Give the Goodr OGs a peak.
-These shades offer the same classic style and come in seemingly endless color combinations.
+Give the Goodr OGs a peek.
+These shades offer the same classic style and come in seemingly endless color and lens combinations.
 And with an even lower price point, snag two.

 To get multiple opinions on comfort, we had a big chunk of the GearLab team test out the Classic Timber.